sebasgg28/Gender-Classification-Based-on-Tweets/README.md

 1) Removing stop words, punctuation, HTML tags, digits, brackets, etc
 2) Normalization

 This tasks are necessary to remove any words that don't add meaning such as the or they.
-So the final outcome would be words that involve topics such as love, cats, time, etc.
+So the final outcome would be words that involve topics such as love, cat, video game, etc.

 ### Machine Learning Algorithms